ramjanarthan/impossible-languages/README.md

 pip install torch
 ```

+## Impossible Language options

+For this project, I focus on the following impossible language options:

+- english ("shuffle-control" in the original Kallini et al. paper)
+- shuffle_nondeterministic
+- shuffle_deterministic21
+- shuffle_deterministic57
+- shuffle_deterministic84
+- shuffle_local3
+- shuffle_local5
+- shuffle_local10
+- shuffle_even_odd
+- reverse_control
+- reverse_partial
+- reverse_full

+The mapping from impossible language option to perturbation function is in the `data_generation/utils/impossible_utils.py` file.
+These are the options permitted where `impossible_language_option` is refered to subsequently.

 ## Generating data:

 The data generation scripts are in the `data_generation/generation_projects/impossible_blimp` directory.
 The output will be in the `data_generation/outputs/impossible_blimp` directory.